GoelBiju/learn-c/README.md

 # Compiling

 Compiling the C programs can be done by using GCC.
-On Windows I installed MingW in order accomplish this:
+On Windows this can be accomplished through installing MingW and performing the following in a bash environment:

 ```bash
 gcc inputfile.c -o outputfile